EugenioBugli/PointCloud3D/README.md

 # Point Cloud Occupancy with Dynamic Planes

 This Repository contains code for reconstructing 3D point clouds using the Occupancy Predictions of a small and sparse subsets of points.
-This work is based on *Lionar, Stefan, et al. "**Dynamic Plane Convolutional Occupancy Networks**" Proceedings of the IEEE/CVF Winter Conference of Applications of Computer Vision, 2021* with **FAUST Dataset**.
+This work is based on *Lionar, Stefan, et al. "**Dynamic Plane Convolutional Occupancy Networks**" Proceedings of the IEEE/CVF Winter Conference of Applications of Computer Vision, 2021* with <code style="color : GreenYellow">FAUST Dataset</code>.

 <table>
   <tr>